-- The engineer will test the connection and perhaps provide a modem or router.
-They should test that too.
+- The engineer will check the connection, and perhaps provide a modem or router, which may also be tested.
 Some providers will send you the router before the visit.

 - Once complete, you will be asked to sign for the work and to confirm everything is working.
 Don’t sign until you have seen for yourself that all is well.

-The process is the same from a customer perspective whether you are having fibre broadband or ADSL, and whether using Virgin Media or BT Openreach.
+The process is the same from a customer perspective whether you have fibre broadband or ADSL, and whether using Virgin Media or BT Openreach.
 Most of the work is done either outside in the street, leading up to your property and in the network.

 The actual installation time varies but should be between an hour and two hours depending on the property and what is being installed.
 Your engineer should give you an idea of how long it will take.